giantswarm/presentations/content/kubernetes_training/01-overview.md

 # What is Kubernetes

-Kubernetes is a platform for managing containerized distributed applications based on the microservices architecture.
+Kubernetes is a system for automating deployment, scaling, and management of containerized distributed applications.

 <table class="centered no-borders">
   <thead>